Aliases for MOGAT2 Gene

 GeneCards Summary for MOGAT2 Gene

 MOGAT2 (Monoacylglycerol O-Acyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include acetyltransferase activity and 2-acylglycerol O-acyltransferase activity.
+Among its related pathways are triacylglycerol biosynthesis and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and 2-acylglycerol O-acyltransferase activity.
 An important paralog of this gene is MOGAT1.